JizongL/jizongL.github.io/_posts/2015-08-20-making-your-gravatar.md

 ---

-Gravatar is such a handy tool that has many applications and can save you a lot of time and make things pretty.
-You can check out [Gravatar](https://en.gravatar.com/) to learn all the details.
-The objective of this post is to show you how you can use your gravatar ID for your blog or website built by [Jekyll](http://jekyllrb.com/) the static site generator, in order to show your ownership of your site. <!--break-->
+Gravatar is such a handy tool that has many applications and can save you a lot of time and make things pretty. <!--break-->You can check out [Gravatar](https://en.gravatar.com/) to learn all the details.
+The objective of this post is to show you how you can use your gravatar ID for your blog or website built by [Jekyll](http://jekyllrb.com/) the static site generator, in order to show your ownership of your site.

 * First, register a [Gravatar](https://en.gravatar.com/) account and following all the instruction to set up your account.